Dissipating quartets of excitations in a superconducting circuit: Circuit design and characterization

-{To model and quantize our system, we perform Foster synthesis of the linear circuit connected to the SQUID~\cite{foster1924reactance,nigg2012black,minev2021energy}, yielding the three system modes (labeled $a$, $b$, $r$) represented by a chain of parallel $LC$ oscillators with the hierarchy $Z_r\ll Z_a \sim Z_b \sim R_q/10$ (see Fig.~\ref{fig2}a).
+To model and quantize our system, we perform Foster synthesis of the linear circuit connected to the SQUID~\cite{foster1924reactance,nigg2012black,minev2021energy}, yielding the three system modes (labeled $a$, $b$, $r$) represented by a chain of parallel $LC$ oscillators with the hierarchy $Z_r\ll Z_a \sim Z_b \sim R_q/10$ (see Fig.~\ref{fig2}a).
 The ATS shunt inductor is accounted for in this synthesis, but \textit{not} the SQUID itself, whose arms each feature a junction and a small series inductance.
 The SQUID is subsequently connected in parallel with the chain to obtain the effective circuit pictured in Fig.~\ref{fig2}a.
-It is analogous to the ideal circuit pictured in Fig.~\ref{fig1}a but for the presence of a third mode and for the series inductances in the arms of the SQUID.} The fluxes~\eqref{eq:fluxes} biasing the loops of the ATS are delivered through two dedicated feedlines, denoted as \textit{flux lines}~\footnote{ {The fluxes $\Phi_1$ and $\Phi_2$ that thread the physical circuit loops can be formally allocated to each arm of the SQUID, such that they are the same fluxes threading the effective circuit loops.}}.
+It is analogous to the ideal circuit pictured in Fig.~\ref{fig1}a but for the presence of a third mode and for the series inductances in the arms of the SQUID.
+The fluxes~\eqref{eq:fluxes} biasing the loops of the ATS are delivered through two dedicated feedlines, denoted as \textit{flux lines}~\cite{note2}.
 A third feedline, denoted as the \textit{charge line}, is capacitively coupled to the three-pad structure and to the readout resonator.
-It allows direct linear drive of the modes and sets the single-photon decay rate of the buffer and readout modes (see Table~\ref{tableparam}). {Note that in principle, one could leverage the distinct symmetries of the memory and buffer modes to selectively couple a feedline to the buffer, thus preventing radiative decay of memory photons.
+It allows direct linear drive of the modes and sets the single-photon decay rate of the buffer and readout modes (see Table~\ref{tableparam}).
+Note that in principle, one could leverage the distinct symmetries of the memory and buffer modes to selectively couple a feedline to the buffer, thus preventing radiative decay of memory photons.
 This was not attempted in our experiment, in which the coupling of the feedline is of the same order for all modes.
-Instead, we filter all feedlines by sinusoidally modulating their geometry, thereby suppressing radiative decay at the memory frequency~\cite{supmat}}.\\
+Instead, we filter all feedlines by sinusoidally modulating their geometry as detailed in Sec.~\ref{sm:detailcrystal}, thereby suppressing radiative decay at the memory frequency.\\